 Our digital manufacturing business, Stratasys Direct Manufacturing, produces AM parts, which are used by our customers as prototypes, benchmarks and end-use parts.
 In particular, we provide these additive manufacturing parts and related services to customers in the aerospace, medical and automotive industries.
 The sale of end-use parts and the provision of related services in general, and to customers in the foregoing industries in particular, exposes us to possible claims for property damage and personal injury or death, which may result from the use of these end-use parts.
 We may be potentially liable, in significant amounts, if an aircraft, automotive or medical part, component, or accessory or any other aviation, automotive or medical product that we have sold, produced or repaired fails, or if an aircraft or automobile for which our subsidiaries have provided services or in which their parts are installed crashes, and the cause can be linked to those parts or cannot be determined.
 A similar risk arises in connection with sales of our 3D printing systems to customers in the aerospace industry to the extent that the parts produced by those printers do not function properly and are responsible for damages.
 Our SDM service and our company in general carry liability insurance in amounts that we believe are adequate for their risk exposure and commensurate with industry norms.
-While we intend to monitor our insurance coverage as our additive manufacturing services business and our overall business continue to grow, claims may arise in the future, and that insurance coverage for our AM services business and our overall business in the future at an acceptable cost.
-Any liability claim against our AM services business or our overall business that is not covered by adequate insurance could adversely affect our consolidated results of operations and financial condition.
+While we intend to monitor our insurance coverage as our additive manufacturing services business and our overall business continue to grow, claims may arise in the future, and that insurance coverage may not be adequate or available to protect our consolidated company in all circumstances.
+Additionally, we might not be able to maintain adequate insurance coverage for our AM services business and our overall business that is not covered by adequate insurance could adversely affect our consolidated results of operations and financial condition.